Tlkh201313/build-cursorignore-skill/README.md

 npx skills remove build-cursorignore
 ```

----

 ## FAQ

-**Q: Does this work with all Cursor models?**
-Yes.
-Ignore files are model-agnostic — Claude, GPT-4o, Gemini all respect them.

-**Q: Will this delete my existing `.cursorignore`?**
+**Does this replace my existing ignore files?**
-No. It only writes inside managed blocks.
-Your custom lines are safe.
+No. It writes inside managed blocks and leaves your custom lines intact.

+**Do I need to duplicate `.gitignore` entries?**
+Usually no. Cursor respects `.gitignore` automatically.

-**Q: Can I still `@` a blocked file?**
+**Can I still access a blocked file?**
-Only files in `.cursorindexingignore`.
+Files in `.cursorindexingignore` can still be referenced directly with `@`.
 Files in `.cursorignore` are hard-blocked.

-**Q: Do I need to duplicate `.gitignore` entries?**
-No. Cursor auto-respects `.gitignore`.

-**Q: Terminal commands can still read blocked files?**
-Yes. `.cursorignore` only blocks AI context and indexing, not terminal access.

----
+## Contributing

+Issues and pull requests are welcome.

 ## License